Rameshmanohar18/MERN-chat-application/README.md

-# SNAPPY - Chat Application
+# RAMESH - Chat Application

 SNAPPY is chat application build with the power of MERN Stack.
 You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)